 You may find it hard to conceptualize this, but it is what the Bible recites, and that is the Word of God.

 The important thing to understand, though, is that it would be as fair to say "will predestine" (English future tense) as it would be to say "predestined" (English past tense), or as fair to say "has predestined" (English present perfect tense) as it would be to say "will have predestined" (English future perfect tense), or "is predestining" (English present progressive/continuous tense), or anything else.
 None of those renderings are accurate, because they define "when," whereas the aorist just states the fact, and is undefined with respect to "when."
 The best attempt would be to paraphrase it using the intransitive verb "to be" (i.e. "is/are"), followed by a verb participle or noun form of the verb, for example, "We are [the] predestined [ones]."
-That paraphrase is true to the aorist tense, just like when I say, "I play [aorist] the piano," I mean, "I am a pianist."
+That paraphrase is true to the aorist tense, just as when I say, "I play [aorist] the piano," I mean, "I am a pianist."

 Now we are in a position to examine the six places where the word occurs in the New Testament.
 I will do so literally, letting it flow as it did in the Koine Greek, as awkward as that is in English.
 I will substitute the English simple present tense for the Koine Greek aorist tense, and the English present continuous/progressive tense for the Koine Greek present tense: